twrzes/scrnaseq_ei/README.md

 plotTSNE(dataset_sce, colour_by = "cell_type1")
 ```
 **Important: Don't forget to change the perplexity parameter to any number you have in mind.**

+#### TASK:
+- Run the `runTSNE` and `plotTSNE` functions with different perplexity numbers.
+How do different perplexity numbers affect your tSNE plot?
+- Run the `runTSNE` and `plotTSNE` functions with chosen perplexity number few times.
+Do you obtain the same or different results (i.e. plots) with the same perplexity numbers?

 ### 2.3.
 Identification of outliers - automatic PCA-based method
 Another option available in `scater` is to conduct PCA on a set of QC metrics and then use automatic outlier detection to identify potentially problematic cells.